 With ever-increasing traffic on our roads, monitoring and reducing air pollution is becoming more important in efforts to protect our health from the negative effects of poor air quality.

-In general the quality of air across West Sussex is good.
-Pollution near traffic sources and in built-up areas remains a problem, so monitoring busy roads is a priority.
-In 90% of cases traffic is the main reason for the need to declare an Air Quality Management Area.
+In general, the quality of air across West Sussex is good.
+However, pollution near traffic sources and in built-up areas remains a problem, so monitoring busy roads is a priority.
+In most cases traffic is the main reason for the need to declare an Air Quality Management Area.

 What do we do?